cbeauhilton/Halve/_posts/2020-03-13-nih-get-you-funded.md

     - indicate how you will interpret the data, especially if they are surprising, and what you will do if the data ends up more fuzzy than expected.
 I wonder if it would be useful to do what Sekeres recommends and mock up the tables and figures beforehand, to make sure you're collecting the right stuff and analyzing it the right way? (especially if you use the Rmd approach that builds on Sekeres', of actually writing the code that makes the figs, and populating them with mock data, to be filled in as the real stuff comes in)
     - Consider the proposed work as part of a 10y plan - for you, and for the reviewers (given that renewing R01 is a thing you will pursue and they will encourage).
 It's not a single project, but a piece of a career.

-- on significance:
+- On significance:
     - Significance assumes your work was successful - will the field substantively change as a result?
 Why does your project deserve funding?
     - consider splitting into sections: Importance of the Problem, Knowledge to Be Gained/Impact on the Field
     - know your reviewers, and freely cite their papers as appropriate - they probably think their own work is important and impactful, and you want them nodding along in agreement, if not pounding the table with "Amen!"

-- on innovation:
+- On innovation:
     - why is your work different and better than the current approaches?
     - methods do not need to be innovative, if their application is likely to yield innovative findings
     - consider splitting into sections: Technical Innovation, Conceptual Innovation
     - another good place for a bullet point, feed the reviewer their line at the meeting

-- on the introduction:
+- On the introduction:
     - If it's an A1, first page will be response/rebuttal.
         - Remember the reviewer is always right - tell your friends your visceral reaction, write it down, then shred it, rinse and repeat a few times until you've cooled off.
         - Remember the reviewers that see your rebuttal may be different than the initial reviewers